nuxt-community/sitemap-module/README.md

 Add a trailing slash to each route URL (eg. `/page/1` => `/page/1/`)

 > **notice:** To avoid [duplicate content](https://support.google.com/webmasters/answer/66359) detection from crawlers, you have to configure an HTTP 301 redirect between the 2 URLs (see [redirect-module](https://github.com/nuxt-community/redirect-module) or [nuxt-trailingslash-module](https://github.com/WilliamDASILVA/nuxt-trailingslash-module)).

+### `size` (optional) - number

+- Default: 50,000

+Set a number of maximum URLs contained for each sitemap.
+If your site contains more than the maximum number of URLs, the module will create multiple sitemaps and create a sitemap index to index them.

+For more information about the default limitation of 50,000 URLS, please read the official [Sitemap.org - FAQ](https://www.sitemaps.org/faq.html)

 ### `defaults` (optional) - object